earthly/website/blog/_posts/2022-01-11-golang-command-line.md

     END
 ~~~

-You can find more about how that works on the [Earthly site](https://earthly.dev), but the important thing is now my GitHub Action will build the back-end service, the client, and then test them together using my shell script.
+You can find more about how that works on the [Earthly site](https://earthly.dev), but the important thing is now my GitHub Action will build the backend service, the client, and then test them together using my shell script.
 It gives me a quick sanity check on the compatibility of my client that I can run whenever I'm adding new features.

 <div class="wide">
 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/8600.png --alt {{ build in GitHubActions }} %}